What do I need to configure in my firewall to allow access to AXIS Secure Remote Access?

 If you are having problems enabling AXIS Secure Remote Access due to restrictive firewalls or other network security implementation, consider the following:

 AXIS Secure Remote Access does not support proxy that requires authentication.
 A workaround could be to allow cameras (AXIS Companion) and AXIS Camera Station server (AXIS Camera Station) to bypass authentication.

 Each time a client or a camera makes an outbound connection through the router, the router will give that connection a random external port which is used for hole punching.
 It is not possible to predict which port will be used.

 For AXIS Companion 3 and AXIS Camera Station:

 - The network needs to allow outbound traffic on ports 80 and 443 for Secure Remote Access to work

-- The servers use dynamic IP addresses, their URLs are:
+- The mediator servers use dynamic IP addresses – The mediator server URLs are:

 Connection using Web proxy/4G: P2P will not work and communication is relayed through the mediator servers.

 Use of dynamic ports may prevent hole punching/P2P